fab327/Android_Tutorial_References/7_HandlerThreads/README.md

-Tutorial on using Handler thread for concurrency
+Tutorial on using Handler threads for concurrency and inter communication

 - Message passing -> Message().obj
 - Handler thread communication -> Handler().sendMessage()